Winter Survival Tips: Heating Edition

 Without properly preparing your home, it will be an energy guzzler as you crank up the heat to combat drafts and cold spots.
 It’s time to batten down the hatches, and you might be surprised by how much you can save on your utility bill this season.

-If you’re ready to save money and stay warm this winter, get geared up for the ultimate winter survival guide!
-Some of these money-saving strategies don’t cost you a dime and can be utilized daily to increase your savings, while others are simple and inexpensive and can boost your energy efficiency all year long.
-So get those boots on the ground and start prepping your house for winter!
+If you’re ready to save money and stay warm this winter, get geared up for the ultimate winter survival guide.
+Some of these money-saving strategies don’t cost a dime and can be used daily to increase your savings, while others are simple and inexpensive and can boost your energy efficiency all year.

 Have you ever woken up early to watch the sunrise?
 It’s chilly and dark, and as the sun peeps through the clouds, the earth begins to warm.
 The rays reach your face and you feel the immediate heat.
-This same concept goes for warming up your home!
+This same concept works for warming your home.

 Insulate Drafty Windows